Security Behaviour Database

 /

-Reporting known or suspected security incidents helps protect people as well as their place of work.
-If the incident is reported early, If the incident is reported early, IT and Security teams can act fast to prevent damage.
+Reporting known or suspected security incidents helps protect the workplace.
+If the incident is reported early, IT and Security teams can act fast to prevent damage.

 Why is it important?